 Lohocla: Past to Present

-Lohocla began with the goal of translating basic science findings to the problem of protecting individuals from the damaging effects of alcohol, including the development of biomarkers that reflect hazardous alcohol consumption levels (even without concurrent organ damage), therapeutic interventions to protect heavy drinkers from liver damage, and genetic markers for predisposition to depression (often comorbid with alcohol addiction) and alcohol abuse.
+Lohocla began with the goal of translating research findings to the problem of protecting individuals from the damaging effects of alcohol, which includes the development of

 Lohocla used rational drug design to identify therapeutic targets important for the etiology of alcohol abuse/addiction, and chronic pain.
 In both of these conditions, maladaptive changes occur in neural systems.
 A key insight is that targeting a single neuronal molecule to control the complex physiological systems that underlie addiction and chronic pain can result in limited efficacy.
-These physiological systems are represented by network models, in which a partial inhibition of more than one target can be more efficient than the complete inhibition of a single target.
-Using computationally based, rational drug design approaches, we originally designed a molecular scaffold as the foundation for a series of molecules that would be useful in preventing alcohol withdrawal-induced nervous system hyperexcitability and damage.
+These physiological systems are represented by network models in which a partial inhibition of more than one target can be more efficient than the complete inhibition of a single target.
+Using computationally based, rational drug design approaches, we originally designed a molecular scaffold as the foundation for a series of molecules that would be useful in preventing alcohol withdrawal induced nervous system hyperexcitability and damage.
 One of these multi-target molecules has been found to reduce alcohol consumption by alcohol-dependent individuals (reduces alcohol relapse), and another controls pain that is a result of maladaptive consequences of nerve injury without eliminating normal, protective pain responses.

-It has been estimated that up to 80 million Americans drink alcohol at hazardous/harmful levels, and approximately 18 million individuals are alcohol dependent.
+An estimated 80 million Americans drink alcohol at hazardous or harmful levels, and approximately 18 million individuals are alcohol dependent.
 In 2011, it was estimated that chronic pain affects at least 100 million adults in the United States.
 Lohocla is pursuing a strategy to meet the treatment needs of these patients.
 Dr. Tabakoff’s continuing research interest has focused on the molecular and genetic mechanisms of alcohol and drug abuse.
-Dr. Tabakoff’s research resulted in several patents pertinent to the company’s current studies.
+Dr. Tabakoff’s research resulted in several patents pertinent to the company’s current research activities.

-In addition, recently, Lohocla has discovered derivatives of the chronic pain medication that may be useful in preventing cancer metastasis.
+In addition, Lohocla has recently discovered derivatives of the chronic pain medication that may be useful in preventing cancer metastasis.

-Currently, Lohocla employs nine scientists and administrators and its research laboratories are housed in the Bioscience Park Center adjoining the University of Colorado School of Medicine at the Anschutz Medical Campus in Aurora, Colorado.
+Currently, Lohocla employs nine scientists and administrators, and its research laboratories are housed in the Bioscience Park Center adjoining the University of Colorado School of Medicine at the Anschutz Medical Campus in Aurora, Colorado.